tetianadivnych/backend-puzzles-game/README.md

 Detailed instruction on Docker setup is available [here](https://docs.docker.com/get-started/02_our_app/).

 ## How to access CI Pipeline
-The project contains a maven.yml file to enable continuous integration.
+The project contains a maven.yml file to enable continuous integration :)